jqwidgets/create-jqwidgets-angular-app/README.md

 Once the installation is done, you can run some commands inside the project folder:

 ### `npm start`
-Builds the app in development mode and starts a web server.
+Builds the app in development mode and starts a web server. <br />
-Open [http://localhost:4200](http://localhost:4200) to view it in the browser.
+Open [http://localhost:4200](http://localhost:4200) to view it in the browser. <br />
 The page will reload if you make edits.

 ### `npm run build`
 Builds the app in production mode and stores it in the `dist/` directory.

+### Adding other jqxWidgets

+This project will show you the `Angular jQWidgets Grid`.
+But of course you will want to use some other widgets too. <br />
+For that you need to add their core files first.
+This is done in the `.angular-cli.json` file. <br />
+Inside you will find a `scripts` property in which you must add the needed `jqx` core files.

+## Why Use This?

+**If you’re getting started** with `jQWidgets` and `Angular`, using `create-jqwidgets-angular-app` is the easiest way to do this.  <br />
+Just install, run and you will see an Angular jQWidgets Grid on your page. <br />
+Then you can customize the project as much as you want, making something great.